 I share a lot of success stories and light bulb moments that wives have.
 Those are really inspiring.
 I love seeing what God is doing and when things seem to start to go well.

-I believe that for a woman to learn to respect her husband and honor his God-given leadership in the marriage is THE BIGGEST TEST OF FAITH IN CHRIST a Christian wife will probably ever face!
+I believe that for a woman to learn to respect her husband and honor his God-given leadership in the marriage is one of THE BIGGEST TESTS OF FAITH IN CHRIST a Christian wife will probably ever face!